MLXProjects/libarec/README.md

 ## LIBAREC - Android RECovery in a Library

 This is an attempt to make it easier for future recovery devs to implement GUIs, unleashing the real potential Android phones have.
-Libarec can be used in two ways, linking to it in a single app or as a server (so multiple apps can see the current task info).
+Libarec is written in C and can be used in two ways, linking to it in a single app or as a server (so multiple apps can see the current task info).

 1) linking to it in a single app: libarec can also be used without a server/client approach, by just using